CMSgov/dpc-app/dpc-admin/README.md

 ### The Database
 The database is shared with the Ruby on Rails Web app (found in `dpc-app/dpc-web`).
 If you already set up the database for the web app, you will only need to run `rake db:migrate`.
 If you have not set up the database run: `rails db:create db:migrate db:seed`.

+## Running Admin App
+Once the database and credentials are set up, run `rails s` or `rails server`.
+The app should be live at `http://localhost:3000/`.

+## Running Admin App with Web App
+To run the Admin App and Web App simultaneously, follow the above instructions to spin up the Admin app.
+Then in another terminal window, redirect to `dpc-app/dpc-web` and follow the instructions for that application.

+The Web app will automatically run on `http://localhost:3500/`.

 # Testing
 To test the rails app, run `rspec spec` in the terminal.